alttch/eva3/doc/lm/lm_ei.rst

 =====

 LM EI is a minimal interface for controlling the :doc:`lm` subsystem.
 The interface is not intended for daily use.
-It is designed solely for configuration, debugging and use in case of emergency, e. g. when the primary system interface is unavailable.
+It is designed exclusively for configuration, debugging and use in case of emergency, e. g. when the primary system interface is unavailable.